Select projects and collaborations

 Research Assistant, 2021-2022

-As a researcher on the project, I helped curators identify and field a range of archival and collections images, objects, videos, and documents in support of mixed multimedia content.
-This work included locating digital assets for the Smithsonian’s award-winning Our Shared Future Forum, which explored the meaning of scientific racism and addressed race, wealth and wellness with participating experts, activists, and curators.
-I also helped develop pillar explainer videos and provided logistical support for 3D digitization, exhibition walk-through, and oral history components of http://oursharedfuture.si.edu.
+As a researcher on the project, I helped Smithsonian curators identify and field a range of archival and collections images, objects, videos, and documents in support of building mixed media content.
+This work included selecting digital assets for the Smithsonian’s award-winning Our Shared Future Forum, which explored issues of scientific racism and racial wealth and wellness gaps with experts, organizers, and curators.
+I also helped develop pillar explainer videos and provided logistical support for the initiative’s 3D digitization, oral history, and exhibition walk-through components.

 African Americans in the Milwaukee Police Department